 Beauty is the sole aesthetic characteristic that can be considered under this criterion.
-The plantation is attractive, and may be considered beautiful.
-However, in addition, such value must be held by a community or cultural group, and while very limited research has been undertaken, no such community or cultural group has been apparent.
+While the plantation is attractive, or has attractive features, it is difficult to argue it is beautiful.
+In addition, such value must be held by a community or cultural group, and while only limited research has been undertaken, no such community or cultural group has been apparent.
 There are certainly individuals and organisations who value the plantation but these do not necessarily constitute a community or cultural group.